 - Children Missing Education Policy

 - Child Sexual Exploitation (CSE) Policy

 - Prevent Duty Policy

-- Peer-on-Peer Abuse Policy
+- Child-on-child Abuse Policy

-- Anti-Bullying Policy
+- Anti-bullying Policy

-- Exclusion Policy
+- Suspension and Exclusion Policy

 - Online Safety Policy

 - Data and Cyber-security Breach Prevention and Management Plan

-- Personal Electronic Devices Policy
+- Pupils' Personal Electronic Devices Policy

+- Staff ICT and Electronic Devices Policy

 - Data Protection Policy

 - Photography Policy

 - Records Management Policy

 - LAC Policy

 - Whistleblowing Policy

 - Allegations of Abuse Against Staff Policy

+- Low-level Safeguarding Concerns Policy

 - Safer Recruitment Policy

 - Staff Code of Conduct

-- Behavioural Policy
+- Behaviour Policy

-3. Roles and responsibilities
+2. Roles and responsibilities

-All staff at St Mary's have a responsibility to:
+All staff have a responsibility to:

-- Consider, at all times, what is in the best interests of the pupil. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Provide a safe environment in which pupils can learn. - Be prepared to identify pupils who may benefit from early help. - Be aware of the school's systems which support safeguarding, including any policies, procedures, information and training provided upon induction. - Be aware of the role and identity of the DSL and deputy DSLs. - Undertake safeguarding training, including online safety training, during their induction this will be regularly updated. - Receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually. - Be aware of the local early help process and understand their role in it. - Be aware of, and understand, the process for making referrals to CSCS, as well as for making statutory assessments under the Children Act 1989 and their role in these assessments. - Make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child. - Support social workers in making decisions about individual children, in collaboration with the DSL. - Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected. - Maintain appropriate levels of confidentiality when dealing with individual cases. - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Speak to the DSL if they are unsure about how to handle safeguarding matters. - Be aware of safeguarding issues that can put pupils at risk of harm. - Be aware of behaviours linked to issues such as drug-taking, alcohol misuse, deliberately missing education, and sharing indecent images, and other signs that pupils may be at risk of harm.
+- Consider, at all times, what is in the best interests of the pupil. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Provide a safe environment in which pupils can learn. - Be prepared to identify pupils who may benefit from early help. - Be aware of the school's systems which support safeguarding, including any policies, procedures, information and training provided upon induction. - Be aware of the role and identity of the DSL and deputy DSLs. - Undertake safeguarding training, including online safety training, during their induction this will be regularly updated. - Receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually. - Be aware of the local early help process and understand their role in it. - Be aware of, and understand, the process for making referrals to CSCS, as well as for making statutory assessments under the Children Act 1989 and their role in these assessments. - Make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child. - Support social workers in making decisions about individual children, in collaboration with the DSL.

+- Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Maintain appropriate levels of confidentiality when dealing with individual cases. - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Speak to the DSL if they are unsure about how to handle safeguarding matters. - Be aware of safeguarding issues that can put pupils at risk of harm. - Be aware of behaviours that could potentially be a sign that a pupil may be at risk of harm.